 Do you want to polish your concrete countertops, table tops, or other concrete surface to a high sheen?
 The free 2-hour seminar below explains in depth everything you need to know to grind and polish concrete countertops successfully, including what diamond pads to use, how to use a polisher and what densifiers actually do.

 BUT… before you embark on polishing concrete countertops, be sure to understand what your plan is for protecting those countertops from staining and acid etching.

 Polishing does NOT provide protection from staining and etching.
 It merely makes the surface shiny and very smooth, so much so that liquids bead up.
 However, those liquids are still physically touching bare concrete, so they WILL stain/etch.

-If you want to protect the concrete from staining/etching, you need to seal it with a coating, such as a high performance urethane like Omega Concrete Countertop Sealer.
-Sealers will not stick to polished concrete.
+If you want to protect the concrete from staining/etching, you need to seal it with a coating, such as a high performance urethane such as Omega Concrete Countertop Sealer.
+Coating sealers will not stick to polished concrete.
 In fact, we recommend that you stop processing at 200 grit before applying any coating sealer.

 When you are using a coating sealer, the sealer is what determines the sheen of the finished piece.
 There is no need to do a lot of work polishing the concrete itself to the desired sheen.

-If you do want to create a polished concrete surface that you will apply only a penetrating treatment or densifer to, here are some tips from the video:
+If you do want to create a polished concrete surface to which you will apply only a penetrating treatment or densifer, here are some tips from the video:

 Do not skip grits.
 Each grit in the progression is designed to smooth out scratches from the previous grit.
 A 3000 grit pad is incapable of smoothing out scratches from a 200 grit pad, no matter how long you grind.